itskarantyagi/Light_rigging_tool/README.md

 This is a lighting tool to create a light setup.
 User enters the details through a UI which is based on PyQt.

-The tool provide 3 tpes of lighting rigs:
+The tool provide 3 types of lighting rigs:
 - 3 Point Lighting
 - Fake GI
 - IBL